Root Canal Treatment

 Studies indicate that about 95% of cases heal successfully and uneventfully.
 However, because people have varied healing responses and some infections respond differently no guarantee can be given.

-We inform patients in advance if their tooth is considered less favourable and only treat teeth if there is a very good chance of it lasting a long time.
+We inform patients in advance if their tooth is considered less favourable and only treat teeth if they are likely to last and have a great prognosis.

-The final restoration of a root canal treated tooth is just as important as the root canal treatment itself to ensure long term success.
+Once the root canal treatment has been completed and you are pain free, a final restoration of a root canal treated tooth will be needed, this is just as important as the root canal treatment itself to ensure long term success.

-The tooth needs to be restored to its original shape, and strength as soon as possible and this may involve the placement of a post and crown to achieve this.
+The tooth needs to be restored to its original shape, size and strength and this may involve the placement of a filling, inlay, onlay or post and crown.
+The sooner the final restoration is done the better long-term outcome your tooth will have.